LaurynasRekasius/Domain_Name_Generator/README.md

-## Short projection implementation description:

-For this task, I decided to focus on Phi-2 and Mistral-7B models as open-source models with permissive licenses for commercial usage and demonstrating strong performance in their respective sizes.
+## Prompt Engineering

-The first step was to evaluate prompt engineering techniques and they showed pretty good results.
-However, to reduce the token usage and to increase model reliability to produce JSON responses I proceeded with fine-tuning.
+Initial tests with prompt engineering yielded promising results.
+However, to enhance the accuracy and format consistency of the model's outputs, I proceeded with fine-tuning.

-The first step for fine-tuning was to generate synthetic data.
-My goal was to focus on short business descriptions (up to 500 characters) and that model response would be in JSON format.
-The output format was considered important to ensure easy data digestion by the domain team down the line.
-Also, I decide to generate domain names without prefixes or suffixes and in lowercase.
-I assume that the domain team will need to validate which domain endings are available for suggested names.
-Also, this reduces the need for extra token usage.

-The fine-tuned models provided better reliability in the output format.
-Phi-2 outputs struggled and also benefited from extended prompts with output examples (few-shots prompt).
-Despite end results looking very similar and consistently producing JSON output further investigation showed that smaller model outputs often can't be used as domain names.
-Mistal output were much better in this regard and had very few edge cases that could be easily addressed with simple data manipulation operations.
-Also, it was possible to use the model with a short basic prompt.
-This let me confidently choose the Mistal-7b fine-tuned model as the option for deployment.

-For fast and easy usage, the model was deployed to the HF spaces as a Gradio app.
-This made it easy to add extra guardrails to ensure correct JSON output and was a cost-effective solution.
-Prepared files can be easily deployed to other hosting providers as needed.
+## Fine-Tuning and Data Generation
+I generated a synthetic dataset focused on concise business descriptions (up to 500 characters), aiming for output in a structured JSON format.
+This decision was driven by the need for straightforward integration with the domain team's processes and minimizing token usage.
+The fine-tuning process prioritized producing domain names in a simplified format (lowercase, without prefixes/suffixes), considering the domain team's subsequent validation process.

+## Model Comparison and Selection
+The fine-tuning significantly improved output reliability.
+While Phi-2 showed improvement with extended prompts, Mistral-7B consistently delivered more appropriate suggestions suitable as domain names, with fewer edge cases.
+Consequently, I selected Mistral-7B for deployment.

+## Deployment
+The model was deployed as a Gradio app on Hugging Face Spaces, providing a practical and cost-effective solution for immediate use, with the flexibility to migrate to alternative hosting solutions as necessary.

-## Further recommendations for Domain Team:
+## Recommendations for the Domain Team

-  - API can be accessed:
+  API Usage:
-    - Input - business description as in string format without paragraphs or any other special characters.
-Idealy description should be less than 500 characters.
+  - Input: Business description in string format, ideally under 500 characters, without paragraphs or special characters.
-    - Output - string in a valid JSON format that looks like this:

-       {'names': ['gloweco', 'naturasphere', 'purelygreen', 'ethicalessence', 'planetbeauty']}
+  - Output: A JSON-formatted string, e.g.:

+         {"names": ["gloweco", "naturasphere", "purelygreen", "ethicalessence", "planetbeauty"]}

-  - Each suggested name needs to be checked for domain availability before being displayed to the user.
+Validation: Each suggested name should be verified for domain availability before presenting to user.

-  - Evaluate response times and required needs for parallel requests so that optimal deployment solutions can be chosen.
+Performance Considerations: Assess response times and the ability to handle concurrent requests to ensure the chosen deployment solution meets demand effectively.